🇰🇷Korea - Recommended shopping places in Seoul

 Final Tips for Shopping in Seoul

-Tax-Free Shopping: Many stores in Seoul offer tax refunds for tourists.
+• Tax-Free Shopping: Many stores in Seoul offer tax refunds for tourists.
 Spend a minimum of 30,000 KRW at participating shops, and remember to bring your passport.
+If you cannot refunds on the store, no worry.
+Keep the resit and do it at airport.
+But be sure to be early there as you need to queue to scan the resit and claim your cash after you pass the custom.

 Seoul’s shopping districts each offer a unique experience, from the traditional markets of Namdaemun to the modern, vibrant energy of Myeongdong and Hongdae.
 With so much to see and buy, you’re bound to leave with a suitcase full of treasures!
 Happy shopping!